WooCommerce: Purchasing Power Parity (PPP) Discounts

 • If PPP value exists and the country has less purchasing power, I show a checkout notification with a 1% to 75% off “Apply coupon” button (on click, the checkout reloads and applies the discount).

-Here’s the PHP code that displays the checkout notice when PPP is not null and discount is between 1 and 75%:
+Here’s the PHP code that displays the checkout notice when the calculated discount is between 1 and 75%:

 /**